 Since I’ve become a golfer, I look forward to networking – and it doesn’t feel like work.
 A beautiful afternoon on the golf course is relaxing and I often discover a new friendship or business lead.
 When I find myself at a networking mixer now, (in a dress designed to go from the office to the golf course) I’ll start a lively discussion, by asking if someone plays golf.
 And on those airplane journeys?
 Wearing my Pinehurst polo is the key to striking up a conversation with someone that may lead to my next business deal!

 Is Your Network Working?
-This is our topic for the WOC Success Series coming to Boston on November 6th.
-Two hours will go by in the blink of an eye!
+This is our topic for our virtual Success Series on July 28, 2020.
+One hour will go by in the blink of an eye!
 You’ll be inspired by the series creator, Tina Fox, and have the opportunity to share ideas with a diverse group of accomplished women – and perhaps add someone new to your network!
 CLICK HERE for details.